 My wife and I were actively discussing divorce in 2013.
 But by late 2017, we had our 3rd child and our marriage was (and still is) better than ever!

-If your marriage is struggling with the possibility of divorce, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling with the possibility of divorce, then check out this quick video on the 7 Steps to Fixing Your Marriage that will help get yours back on track.